stephenhouser/stephenhouser.github.io/_posts/development/2016-07-08-fowler-on-continuious-integration.md

 In working with students and colleagues on good development practices, and generally keeping my own skills and knowledge up-to-date, I've been doing more reading on *continuious integration*.
-Below are some highlights and key ideas I pulled from reading [Martin Fowler's article on Continuous Integration][fowler].
+Below are some highlights and key ideas I pulled from reading [Martin Fowler's article on Continuous Integration](http://www.dccia.ua.es/dccia/inf/asignaturas/MADS/2013-14/lecturas/10_Fowler_Continuous_Integration.pdf).

 Defining continuious integration: